ThomasAlberto21/note_app_restful_api/Readme.md

 npm install --save-dev prisma
 ```

-- Description : Prisma is a library used in web and backend application development to simplify and facilitate
+- Description : Prisma is a library used to interact with a database in Node.js applications.
-  interaction with databases.
-Prisma provides a modern ORM (Object-Relational Mapping) that allows developers to
-  interact with databases using programming languages such as JavaScript or TypeScript, rather than having to write SQL
-  statements directly.
 - Documentation : https://www.prisma.io/

 # Add Package Winston